 This shows us that there is actually a master-detail relationship hidden here, so we need one view object for Persons, one view object for their Tasks, and a view link connecting the two.

 PersonLOV.
-Leave the data source at Updatable Access through Entity Objects.
+Leave the data source at Entity Object.

-In ADF 10g and earlier, the recommendation was to use Read-Only Access through SQL Query when you did not need to change the data.
-In ADF 11g, the benefit from caching that entity objects offer outweighs the slight performance benefit from executing SQL directly.
-The recommendation is, therefore, to always access data through entity objects.
+In ADF 10g and earlier versions, the recommendation was to use SQL Query when you did not need to change the data.
+Since ADF 11g, the benefit of caching those entity objects outweighs the slight performance benefit from executing SQL directly.
+The recommendation is, therefore, to access data through entity objects always.

 In step 2 of the wizard, choose the

-Person entity object and move it to the box on the right.
-You can remove the checkmark in the Updatable box, since we will only be using this view object for the drop-down list, as shown in the following screenshot:
+Person entity object and move it to the box to the right.
+You can remove the checkmark in the Updatable box since we will only be using this view object for the drop-down list, as shown in the following screenshot:

-In step 3 of the wizard, move the fields you want to the right-hand side—note that the primary key attribute will always be included:
+In step 3 of the wizard, move the fields you want to the right-hand side—in this case, we just need

-In step 5 (Query), you define the ordering of records by entering initials in the Order By field.
-Then click Finish to create the view object.
+Initials in the Order By field.
+Then, click on Finish to create the view object.